dstreefkerk/dstreefkerk.github.io/_posts/2025-06-17-connecting-claude-code-to-microsoft-docs-mcp-server.md

 claude mcp
 ```

-The command we need is as follows:
+The command we need to enter is as follows:

 ```bash
 claude mcp add --transport http MicrosoftDocs https://learn.microsoft.com/api/mcp